DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-learning-outcomes.md

 Key questions:

 - in what different ways can you group pupils?
-- why is it important that you don’t assume that pupils will be able to do group work well?
+- why is it important that you don't assume that pupils will be able to do group work well?
 - in what ways can you guide and support pupils to work more effectively together in groups?